Digital History

 1. Preface

 Each person has a different level of experience and comfort with technologies.
 Further, each person has different areas of familiarity with particular technologies, regardless of their general level of technical know how.
-So there are also some Leveling Up activities that are more challenging, but are the entrance to becoming delving deeper of these areas.
+So this course covers technology basics, but there are also some Leveling Up activities that are more challenging that serve as the entrance to delving deeper into these areas.

 There will be Recommended Reading to help you learn about particular support technologies.
 If you already know those areas, feel free to skip those readings.
 Finally, there may be Resources and Further Reading, to help you learn more about the topic or complete the activities.